 Just as technology becomes more sophisticated, so too are the strategies of cybercriminals.
 With increasing ambitions, hackers are evolving their strategies and use of technology, IT leaders must plan for the inevitable.
 Proper planning and cybersecurity processes must be put into place as well as a well thought out Incident Response Plans (IRP) so IT teams know how to respond when a security breach happens.

 A question that always comes up from company executives and their IT teams is what threats should their company be on the lookout for?
-Our advice is to be prepared, at a minimum, for these top ten security threats:
+Our advice is to be prepared, at a minimum, for these top ten cybersecurity threats:

 1. Ransomware & Malware